GRP Records: 1982–1989

 Compact discs were carried in limited supply in record stores but were available wherever CD player systems were sold at that time when they were first released.
 Knowing this, Grusin and Rosen produced CD Samplers (three in three different volumes from 1984 to 1987) that showcased the artists on the label, the sound quality, and performances due to the lack of other record labels having joined the format at that time which lasted until 1987, when a lot of the record labels made the transition to the CD format.
 These CDs did help gain the label an audience with the audiophiles who first bought these machines and also, to expand the label in format.
 Their first batches of pressed discs from 1984 until 1987 came directly from Japan by the JVC Corporation, which are audiophile in quality and were quality produced recordings that truly displayed the dynamic range of the performances, unlike an LP or cassette.

 In 1984, Grusin would release his second purely digitally recorded album and his first one for his label, Night-Lines, which used even more contemporary digital equipment and instruments not unlike his 1979 effort for Arista Records, Mountain Dance.
-So would artist Billy Cobham and his purely digital album, Warning, who recorded this album during the year.
+So would artist Billy Cobham and his purely digital album, Warning, who recorded this album during the year. which contained a disclaimer of "not playing your stereo at high volume due to the nature of the recording that could cause damage to your equipment".